Scanner or Camera? – Epson V850 scanner versus Lumix GH5 camera

 At about 1200 dpi, the camera image is roughly comparable to the highest image quality from the scanner.
 At 3200 dpi, the camera is still picking up more details.
 For example, there’s a tiny H in the right corner of the stamp.
 Here it is digitized by the camera at 3200 dpi and by the scannera at 6400 dpi.

-As you can see, the camera picks up finer details, including the grain of the paper, texture which is a blur on the scanner.
-Again, this shows that the maximum effective resolution of the scanner is significantly lower than 3200 dpi.
+As you can see on the before-and-after slider, the camera picks up finer details, including the grain of the paper, texture which is a blur on the scanner.
+Again, this shows that the maximum effective optical resolution of the scanner is significantly lower than 3200 dpi.